cachethq/cachet/README.md

 ## Cachet 3.x Announcement

-We are shifting our attention and resources to Cachet 3.x and will no longer be supporting the 2.x version.

 For more information on the Cachet rebuild and our plans for 3.x, you can read the announcement [here](https://github.com/CachetHQ/Cachet/discussions/4342).

 ## Features